Overview

 General Information/Software Tracking Code/Price Calculation

-2. Reference ID – This is a unique identifier for the record and cannot exist on two different shipping methods.
-This does not display to to end users.
+- Reference ID – This is a unique identifier for the record and cannot exist on two different shipping methods and is not shown to end users.
 Avoid using spaces and special characters.

-3. Name – This does not need to be unique and is what displays to end users on the customer site(s)
+- Name – This does not need to be unique and is what end users see on the customer site(s)

 Rate (External)

-If you are wanting to return rates from UPS or FedEx the select the External Lookup button and the following options will allow you to select the specific external method from the carrier to call.
+If want to return rates from UPS or FedEx the select the External Lookup button and the following options will allow you to select the specific external method from the carrier to call.

 Rate (Internal)